Founder's Research Healthcare AI Federated Learning Calculating...

 The Challenge

-Medical AI development requires large datasets, but privacy regulations prevent healthcare institutions from sharing patient data—limiting collaborative research.
+Medical AI development requires large, diverse datasets, but HIPAA and GDPR prevent healthcare institutions from sharing patient data — limiting collaborative research and model quality.

 Our Solution

-Research framework enabling multiple hospitals to collaboratively train AI models for medical image generation without sharing sensitive patient data.
+Federated learning framework enabling multiple hospitals to collaboratively train medical image generation models without any patient data leaving their facilities.

 Results & Impact